 “He once was snowbound at an airport in the Midwest,” I continued, “with the executive of a sister Lutheran agency in the Harrisburg region.”
 During a game of pool—at least according to the story, whose veracity I have no reason to doubt—the two of them decided to see if affiliation between the two organizations might advance Lutheran social ministry in the region.

 It turns out their new entity soon partnered with Tressler Lutheran Home for Children—past operator of the storied Tressler Orphans Home—eventually resulting in Tressler Lutheran Services and, with the addition of years and a few other organizations, today’s Diakon.

 More than that, my colleague—always an advocate for the “least of these”—diligently advanced social ministry and advocacy during his long career, often promoting justice-focused positions beyond what was popular at the time.

-It turns out, I said, that staff were serving a pivotal leader—an unassuming one, yes—but an important leader nonetheless, in our near-150-year history.
+It turns out, I said, that staff there were caring for a pivotal leader—an unassuming one, yes—but an important leader nonetheless in our near-150-year history.

 No fault or criticism is intended; my friend would be the last to want others to care about his accomplishments.
 Nevertheless, for me, and perhaps for you, a small lesson:

 You never know the background, or the history, or the accomplishments of those we meet.
-Occasionally, we can pull that story forth.
-At other times, for whatever reason, we cannot—so assume the best and most glorious.
+So assume the best and most glorious.
 Sometimes those assumptions will be right.